General

 Audience and performers are not present at the same location and are watching the respectively other channel via internet and projection.
 The audience in Langenthal was standing in the museum while both performers were located in nearby hotel Bären, which is situated right across the street and to which exists intervisibility to and from the museum.

-By streaming one's own and downloading the other's broadcast there are delays in the connection emphasizing aspects of synchronicities in terms of Fluxus.
+By streaming one's own and downloading the other's broadcast there are delays in the connection emphasizing aspects of synchronicities and asynchronisms.